Minsky's Burlesque

-Minsky's Burlesque was a brand of American burlesque presented by four sons of Louis and Ethel Minsky: Abraham 'Abe' Bennett Minsky (1880–1949), Michael William 'Billy' Minsky (1887–1932), Herbert Kay Minsky (1891–1959), and Morton Minsky (1902–1987).
+Minsky's Burlesque was a brand of American burlesque presented by four sons of Louis and Ethel Minsky: Abraham "Abe" Bennett Minsky (1880–1949), Michael William "Billy" Minsky (1887–1932), Herbert Kay Minsky (1891–1959), and Morton Minsky (1902–1987).
+They were Jewish.
 They started in 1912 and ended in 1937 in New York City.
 Although the shows were declared obscene and outlawed, they were rather tame by modern standards.

 History

 The eldest brother, Abe, launched the business in 1908 with a Lower East Side nickelodeon showing racy films.
-His own father shut him down and bought the National Winter Garden on Houston Street, which had a theater inconveniently located on the sixth floor.
+His own father shut him down and bought the National Winter Garden (originally, the National Theater) on Houston Street near Second Avenue, which had a theater inconveniently located on the sixth floor.
 He gave the theater to Abe and his brothers Billy and Herbert.
 At first they tried showing respectable films but could not compete with the large theater chains.
 The Minskys tried to bolster their shows by bringing in vaudevillians but could not afford good acts.

 Then they considered burlesque.
 Burlesque acts were cheaper, and circuits (called "wheels") supplied a new show every week, complete with cast, costumes, and scenery.
 There was the Columbia Wheel, the American Wheel and, in the 1920s, the Mutual Wheel.
 Burlesque during this period was relatively "clean"; a fourth wheel, the Independent, actually went bankrupt in 1916 after refusing to clean up its act.
 The Minskys briefly considered signing with a wheel but decided to stage their own shows because it was cheaper and Billy longed to be the next Florenz Ziegfeld.

 But Minsky's clientele needed a compelling reason to trek up to a sixth-floor theater.
 Billy realized that success in burlesque depended on how the women were featured.
 Abe, who had been to Paris and the Folies Bergère and Moulin Rouge, suggested importing one of their trademarks: a runway to bring the women out into the audience.
 The theater was reconfigured and the Minskys were the first to feature a runway in the United States.
 Billy had the sign out front changed to "Burlesque As You Like It – Not a Family Show," and the Minskys were on their way.

 The Minskys were raided for the first time in 1917 when Mae Dix absentmindedly began removing her costume before she reached the wings.
 When the crowd cheered, Dix returned to the stage to continue removing her clothing to wild applause.
 Billy ordered the "accident" repeated every night.
 This began an endless cycle: to keep their license, the Minskys had to keep their shows clean, but to keep drawing customers they had to be risqué.
 Whenever they went too far, they were raided.